Flangvik/UAC-D-E-Rubber-Ducky/README.md

         [+++++++++++++++++++++++++++++++++++++++]

-Our Goal.
-Our main goal is to silently and FAST download an drop any binary executable to an Windows box,granting it administrate privileges to freely roam the system.
+Our main goal is to silently and FAST download an drop any binary executable to an Windows box,granting it administrator privileges to freely roam the system.

 It uses a simple 2 stage process